 This web page shows only a small excerpt of our Breye research.
-Another 401 words (29 lines of text) covering the years 1066, 1260, 1500, 1700, 1440, 1503, 1656, 1730, 1790, 1883, 1794, 1868 and are included under the topic Early Breye History in all our PDF Extended History products and printed products wherever possible.
+Another 285 words (20 lines of text) covering the years 1066, 1260, 1500, 1700, 1440, 1503, 1644, 1656, 1730, 1790, 1883, 1794, 1868 and are included under the topic Early Breye History in all our PDF Extended History products and printed products wherever possible.

 Breye Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Bray, Braye, Braie, Brey, Breye, Brae and others.

 Early Notables of the Breye family (pre 1700)

 Another 56 words (4 lines of text) are included under the topic Early Breye Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Breye family to Ireland

 Some of the Breye family moved to Ireland, but this topic is not covered in this excerpt.

-Another 131 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Breye family to the New World and Oceana
+Migration of the Breye family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Breye or a variant listed above: Mistris Bray who settled in Virginia in 1622; followed by Henry and Nicholas in 1652; John Bray settled in Maine in 1630; Rob Bray settled in Boston Massachusetts in 1679.